mark-chimes/trading-post/README.md

  * Kick out customers you don't like
  * Customers are described on entry
  * Different types of customers have preferences for different types of item
- * There are female customers, but if the player is male then this game fails the Bechdel test.
+ * Game passes the Bechdel test, provided the player is female

 ## Sales
  * Sell swords, axes, trail mix, and more!
  * Limited stock per day - so sell carefully